A message from our Patron

 Jolyon was the Lead Architect from 1998 for Eden Project, Cornwall, through four phases of construction including visitor centre, Biomes, internal and external landscaping, office building and education centre.

 He was also the Lead Architect for The Laboratory at Dulwich College, a new science building with facades designed in collaboration with Peter Randall-Page RA.
-There was extensive involvement in fund-raising campaign alongside Development Office and Board of Governors.
+There was extensive involvement in a fund-raising campaign alongside the Development Office and Board of Governors.

 Jolyon is currently leading design teams on the expansion of Heathrow Airport, new Eden Project destinations in China and a technology innovation centre in London.

 Jolyon is a Trustee of Wac Arts, a Hampstead-based charity providing access to performing arts training for young people.
 He chairs the Buildings and Operations Sub-committee.

 Mark Burch is Managing Partner of ARCIS Group, a private equity investment management firm, which he joined in 2002.
 His previous roles have been in lending and investment banking over more than 20 years.
 He has a MA from Oxford University and a MBA from Columbia University, New York.
 He is also a Director of The FSE Group, Chair of the Board of Trustees at The Arts Educational Schools and was a Director of the Hackney Empire theatre from 2002-2010.